-Please note, De Neve Residential Restaurant is currently open daily and serving delicious to-go meal options.
+Please note, De Neve Residential Restaurant, Bruin Bowl, and Bruin Cafe are currently open daily and serving delicious to-go meal options.
 Please check back for further updates as we plan for fall dining operations, based on recommendations from the Los Angeles County Department of Public Health.

-To ensure that our on-campus residents have uninterrupted access to vital diet and nutrition information, Carole Bartolotto, Registered Dietitian (RD), is available for consultation from 10am-6pm every Wednesday.
+To ensure that our on-campus residents have uninterrupted access to vital diet and nutrition information, Carole Bartolotto, Registered Dietitian (RD), is available for consultation from 10am-6pm on Tuesday - Thursday.
 Contact her via e-mail at [email protected] to arrange an appointment.

 UCLA Dining Services understands the needs of students with food allergies.
 To better serve our students, we strongly encourage them to self-identify as having food allergies and/or specific health related dietary restrictions and to meet with our registered dietitian.
 The dietitian can provide students with information on menus, how to navigate the dining halls to create a meal plan, and offer other information and resouces.
 For more information or to set up an appointment, email [email protected] or call (310)206-3193 (Office) or (424)535-4286 (Mobile).

 Food allergies and intolerances can be managed independently by using our icon labeling system listed below.
 Also, you can view the menus with the icons at http://menu.dining.ucla.edu/Menus.